yfiua/rstan-powerlaw-geometric/README.md

 ## Synthetic data

-* [sim-pl.R](sim-pl.R): generate synthetic data that exhibits power-law with exponent $-2$
+* [sim-pl.R](sim-pl.R): generate synthetic data that exhibits power-law with exponent $\alpha = -2$
 * [sim-exp.R](sim-exp.R): generate synthetic data that exhibits geometric distribution with $p=.2$

+Generated data can be found in the `data/` directory.
-Example data and their distributions can be found in the `data/` directory.
+Example data and their distributions can be found in the `data-example/` directory.

 ## Model fitting and comparison